NLeSC/TEAM2018/ideas/abcmuse.md

  for current users)

 Tasks:

+These may change on the basis of input from team members, since fresh eyes will probably mean fresh ideas!

 - split framework:
   * move framework code to src/muse directory
   * copy back astro code to src/amuse